alexkehayias/chocolatier/README.md

 Note: this is an idempotent operation and you can not subscribe more than once.

 The subscribed component will receive the event in it's inbox (third arg to component functions by default) as soon as the component function is called next.
 This allows for events to be sent and received within the same frame.

+### Hierarchical Events

+Events use selectors (a vector of keywords) to determine which events are returned.
+This allows specificity in messages returned.
+For example, an event emitted with selectors `:a :b :c` will be returned to all subscribers of `:b` and `:a`.
+This can be useful for aggregating messages for use with a debug system that will overlay information about all the intended movements of all entities.

 ## Tilemaps